Join us for an adventure in flavor!

 Time to go to my steaming bowl of Fasolada (that we reheated after the shoot… that’s always the case with food bloggers).
 Chow time!
 Pass me that bread, honey!!

-Fasolada, in my Gypsy Bowl… enjoy!
+Fasolada, in our Gypsy Bowl… enjoy!

 The Gypsy Bowl full of fasolada.